Lenore Coffee: 1924–1928: Working for Cecil B. DeMille

-By 1926, Coffee became pregnant with her first child and notified DeMille, who allowed her to work from home.
-There, Coffee was called by Samuel Goldwyn, who had received DeMille's permission, requesting her input on The Night of Love (1927), which was set to star Ronald Colman and Vilma Bánky.
-Goldwyn arrived at her residence, and explained the film's opening act.
-Coffee suggested incorporating the medieval practice droit du seigneur into the script to strengthen the characters' motivations.
+By 1926, Coffee became pregnant with her first child.
+She notified DeMille and he allowed her to work from home.
+There, Samuel Goldwyn called her, having received DeMille's permission, and requested Coffee's input on The Night of Love (1927), which was set to star Ronald Colman and Vilma Bánky.
+Goldwyn arrived at her residence and explained the film's opening act.
+Coffee suggested he incorporate the medieval practice droit du seigneur into the script to strengthen the characters' motivations.
 With DeMille's extended permission, Coffee rewrote the scenario with director George Fitzmaurice in less than three weeks.

-After she had given birth to her first child, Coffee and her husband William J. Cowen attended a performance of the 1926 play Chicago.
-Deeply admiring the play, she alerted DeMille, who was editing The King of Kings, about it.
+After she had given birth, Coffee and her husband attended a performance of the 1926 play Chicago.
+Coffee deeply admired the play and alerted DeMille, who was editing The King of Kings, about it.
 Within a year, DeMille produced a film adaptation of the play.
 In 1927, Warner Bros. released The Jazz Singer and within two years, Hollywood had transitioned into sound films.
-DeMille closed down his production studio and signed a co-production deal with MGM.
-Coffee returned to the MGM studio lot, and was greeted by Louis B. Mayer who exclaimed: "So you had to come home!"
+DeMille closed his studio and signed a co-production deal with MGM.
+On the studio lot, Louis B. Mayer exclaimed to Coffee: "So you had to come home!"

 1929–1937: Return to MGM

-With DeMille having joined MGM, Coffee's contract was renegotiated with a new 30-day mutual closing notice.
+With DeMille at MGM, Coffee's contract was renegotiated with a new 30-day mutual closing notice.
 Her first screenplay with dialogue was the 1929 film The Bishop Murder Case.
 She noted: "I liked the assignment and found that I loved writing dialogue, and from that day on no ever wrote one word of dialogue for me."
-Coffee took another maternity leave, and gave birth to a son.
-When she returned to MGM, she wrote the script adaptation of the 1930 novel Mothers Cry.
+Coffee took another maternity leave and gave birth to a son.
+Back at MGM, she wrote the script adaptation of the 1930 novel Mothers Cry.

-Shortly after, Coffee accepted an offer from Universal Pictures to write a script for John Stahl.
-Unhappy with her assignment to Stahl, she was tapped by DeMille to rewrite the script for The Squaw Man (1931).
-Elsie Janis had written a draft but DeMille found it lacking in structure.
-Coffee returned to MGM, to which DeMille raised her salary to $1,000 a week.
-Sometime later, DeMille was hospitalized for an appendix operation; he left MGM and joined Paramount Pictures.
+Shortly after, Universal Pictures hired Coffee to write a script for John Stahl.
+Unhappy with her assignment, DeMille asked her to rewrite the script for The Squaw Man (1931).
+Elsie Janis had written a draft, but DeMille felt it lacked structure.
+Back at MGM, DeMille then raised her salary to $1,000 a week.
+Sometime later, DeMille was hospitalized for an appendix operation; he later left MGM and joined Paramount Pictures.

-By New Year's Day 1931, Coffee had to decline an offer from Samuel Goldwyn as she decided to remain with MGM, though Thalberg slashed her weekly salary to $500.
+By New Year's Day 1931, Coffee had to decline an offer from Samuel Goldwyn as she decided to stay at MGM, though Thalberg slashed her weekly salary in half.
 Thalberg assigned her to adapt the 1920 play The Mirage into a vehicle for Joan Crawford.
-Clarence Brown was hired to direct, and the project was retitled Possessed (1931).
+Retitled Possessed (1931), Clarence Brown directed the film.
 Coffee reunited with Bayard Veiller on the 1932 crime film Night Court.
-After this, the two rewrote Carey Wilson's earlier script for Arsène Lupin (1932).
-Despite her objections, Wilson's writing credit was retained in the film.
+After this, the two rewrote Carey Wilson's script for Arsène Lupin (1932).
+Despite her objections, Wilson's writing credit was retained.